16 Nov TIO NYC+: DEI & More on Display!

 That room is one of the stops on a tour of Grounds for Sculpture, a 42-acre property that seamlessly blends art and nature, with hundreds of contemporary sculptures, thousands of exotic trees and flowers, and numerous rotating exhibitions.

 In 1984, Seward Johnson, sculptor and philanthropist, envisioned a public sculpture garden and museum in Hamilton, NJ.
 His desire?
-To make contemporary sculpture accessible and offer people from all backgrounds the opportunity to become comfortable with contemporary art.
+To make contemporary sculpture accessible and offer people from all backgrounds an opportunity to become comfortable with contemporary art.

 Grounds For Sculpture opened to the general public in 1992.
 Renowned artists on site include Clement Meadmore, Anthony Caro, Beverly Pepper, Kiki Smith, and New Jersey native George Segal.
 Some of the works were commissioned specifically for the sculpture park: Magdalena Abakanowicz’s “Space of Stone” and New Jersey artist Isaac Witkin’s “Garden State.”